grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 In the above computation of the correction term for Tajima's D for pool sequencing, several assumptions were made that lead to the resulting estimator being conservative, \ie yielding smaller values than what would be expected from individual sequencing of samples.
 Based on the explanation in the \toolname{PoPoolation} equations document (most of the text in this section is adapted from there), we explore the underlying assumptions and biases.

-The locally fluctuating coverage is replaced by the minimum coverage.
+The locally fluctuating read depth is replaced by the minimum read depth.
 This makes the variance estimator larger, and therefore leads to conservative estimates of Tajima's D.

-The random number of different individuals sequenced under a given coverage $C$ is replaced by its expected value $\tilde{n}$.
-This assumption should not affect the results much: If the pool size is large compared to the coverage, sequencing the same individual more than once is uncommon.
+The random number of different individuals sequenced under a given read depth $C$ is replaced by its expected value $\tilde{n}$.
+This assumption should not affect the results much: If the pool size is large compared to the read depth, sequencing the same individual more than once is uncommon.

 Furthermore the number of different individuals sequenced will have a low variance.
-As we are working with the minimum coverage, $\tilde{n}$ will be biased downwards, tending to give a conservative estimate of the variance.
+As we are working with the minimum read depth, $\tilde{n}$ will be biased downwards, tending to give a conservative estimate of the variance.

 At different positions, the subsets from the pool that are sequenced might be different.
 Their coalescent histories will be correlated but not identical.
 As the classical equations for Tajima's D are for single samples sharing a common coalescent history, there is less correlation in the data than assumed with the classical formula.
 This again should make the variance approximation more conservative.